Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 `matcher.AES.initialisationVector` were generated from the `payer.britWalletId` and `payer.sessionKey` (Equations 2 and 3).

-#### 11. Payer creates payment Bitcoin address and pays bitcoin to it
+#### 11. Payer selects payment Bitcoin address and pays bitcoin to it

 Any time the Payer has to make a payment they randomly choose a Bitcoin address from `matcher.bitcoinAddressList`.